cwoodhayes/cs469-hw2/README.md

 ## Run Instructions
 `uv run run.py` or `python3 run.py`

-This will generate all plots & figures from the writeup
+This will generate all plots & figures from the writeup and display them in separate windows.

+If you run with `run.py -s` instead, these plots will be immediately saved to disk in the `figures/` directory instead.